sducournau/IGN_LIDAR_HD_DATASET/docs/guides/migration-feature-computer.md

 ## Overview

-This guide helps you migrate from the legacy Strategy Pattern to the new UnifiedFeatureComputer, which provides automatic computation mode selection and a simplified API.
+This guide helps you migrate from the legacy Strategy Pattern to the new FeatureComputer, which provides automatic computation mode selection and a simplified API.

 ## TL;DR - Quick Migration